 How to reduce your home equity loan closing costs

 - Negotiate with lenders.
-Don’t be timid about negotiating on home equity loan costs and fees.
+Don’t be timid about negotiating on home equity loan/HELOC costs and fees.
 These added charges are often more flexible than the lender might let on.
 If a lender is unwilling to budge on its closing fees, consider working with a different lender.

 The bottom line on home equity loan closing costs

-To explore whether borrowing against your home’s equity is right for you, see how much you might be able to borrow by using a home equity calculator.
+To explore whether borrowing against your home’s equity is right for you, see how much you might be able to borrow with a home equity calculator.
 If you’re ready to move forward with a lender, be sure you understand all the associated costs, even for loans or lines of credit with “no closing costs.”